CianDuffy/nodecopter-security/README.md

 # nodecopter-security

-A security system program that uses the [Parrot AR.Drone 2.0] as a mobile security camera capable of detecting intruders as well as controlling the drone manually with the user's keyboard.
+A security system program that uses the [Parrot AR.Drone 2.0] as a mobile security camera capable of detecting intruders and allows the user to control the drone manually with their keyboard.

 The application is written in [Node.js] and is being developed as the final year project for my undergraduate degree in Electronic and Computer Engineering at the